mbarissc/MatchSimulator_Insider/README.md

 ## Overview

-This project is a GoLang application that simulates a 4-team football league. [cite: 2, 20] It calculates match results based on team strengths, updates a league table according to Premier League rules[cite: 4, 22], shows weekly progress, and provides championship predictions after the 4th week using Monte Carlo simulation. [cite: 8, 26] All interactions are managed via API endpoints[cite: 11, 29], and no frontend is required. [cite: 11, 29]
+This project is a GoLang application that simulates a 4-team football league.
+It calculates match results based on team strengths, updates a league table according to Premier League rules, shows weekly progress, and provides championship predictions after the 4th week using Monte Carlo simulation.
+All interactions are managed via API endpoints.

-The project utilizes an interface-based design and struct composition as requested. [cite: 10, 28] It uses PostgreSQL for data persistence.
+The project utilizes an interface-based design and struct composition as requested.
+It uses PostgreSQL for data persistence.

 ## Features

 * **4-Team League Simulation:** Simulates a full season for 4 distinct football teams.
-* **Team Strengths:** Teams can have different strength values, which influence match outcomes. [cite: 3] Team names and strengths can be updated via API.
+* **Team Strengths:** Teams can have different strength values, which influence match outcomes.
+Team names and strengths can be updated via API.
-* **Premier League Rules:** Applies standard Premier League rules for match points (3 for a win, 1 for a draw) and league table sorting (Points > Goal Difference > Goals For). [cite: 4, 22]
+* **Premier League Rules:** Applies standard Premier League rules for match points (3 for a win, 1 for a draw) and league table sorting (Points > Goal Difference > Goals For).
-* **Weekly Progression:** Simulates the league week by week. [cite: 6, 24]
+* **Weekly Progression:** Simulates the league week by week.
-* **Match Results & League Table:** Displays match results and the updated league table after each week. [cite: 6, 7, 24, 25]
+* **Match Results & League Table:** Displays match results and the updated league table after each week.
-* **Championship Predictions:** Provides championship probability estimations for each team after the 4th week. [cite: 8, 26]
+* **Championship Predictions:** Provides championship probability estimations for each team after the 4th week.
-* **API Driven:** All league operations are managed through well-defined API endpoints. [cite: 11, 29]
+* **API Driven:** All league operations are managed through well-defined API endpoints.
-* **Full Season Simulation (`/play-all`):** (Extra Feature) Plays all remaining weeks automatically and lists results by week. [cite: 16, 34]
+* **Full Season Simulation (`/play-all`):** (Extra Feature) Plays all remaining weeks automatically and lists results by week.
-* **Edit Match Results (`/matches/{id}`):** (Extra Feature) Allows editing scores of previously played matches, with automatic recalculation of standings. [cite: 17, 35]
+* **Edit Match Results (`/matches/{id}`):** (Extra Feature) Allows editing scores of previously played matches, with automatic recalculation of standings.
 * **Team Customization:** API endpoints to update team names and strengths.
 * **League Reset:** API endpoints to reset the league to its initial state or reset teams to default configurations.